josemrtnz/SummerPort/README.md

-# Summer Port (X-Drive)
+# Summer Port (Holonomic-Drive)

->This code is intended to be for testing out abosolute positioning and x-drive.
+>This code is intended to be for testing out abosolute positioning and a holonmic-drive.

 ## Goals